esummers1/esummers1.github.io/_posts/2019-07-26-java-lesson-19-unit-tests.md

 In theory, all behaviours of a program *should* be covered by unit tests.
 In practice, at least in Java, there is no good way to test private methods.
 This means that tests should test a class's ability to **honour its contract**, rather than testing all its methods individually.
 If you find yourself in a position where you want to test private methods, you may need to rethink your design.

+Realistically this means that tests for a class should exercise all its public methods in all possible scenarios - or at least, the most important.

 ## JUnit

 To get JUnit up and running, you will need to add it to your project as a dependency.
 This can usually be done fairly easily - it will be best to just google how to do it in your IDE of choice.
 Here is a skeleton JUnit test class: